adityanayak-1/chat-app/README.md

 This is a web application, a real time Chat application.
 Created using html, css, javascript, node.js, express, socket.io.
-Socket.io has been used to integrate web sockets to make it a real time application.
+Socket.io has been used to implement web sockets to make it a real time application.